NNAAP-NA NNAAP Nurse Aide test | http://babelouedstory.com/

 Syllabus:

-The NNAAP-NA course syllabus provides a detailed breakdown of the Topics covered in the training program.
+The NNAAP-NA course syllabus provides a detailed breakdown of the subjects covered in the training program.
 It includes specific learning objectives, practical skills demonstrations, and clinical practice requirements.
 The syllabus may cover the following areas:

 - Introduction to Nursing Assistant